 If advance permission is granted for Condor or other heavy equipment on grass, plywood must be laid out under the tires when driving and parked, then adding cones around base.

-The Special Programs Coordinator and campus security officers have a primary responsibility to ensure that filmings are done safely and with a minimum amount of disruption to the University community.
+The Special Programs Coordinator and campus security officers have a primary responsibility to ensure that filming are done safely and with a minimum amount of disruption to the University community.

 Use of lighting outside the filming location, bullhorns, siren, public address systems, blank gunfire, explosions or other noise-creating devices at any time is prohibited.
 Helicopter filming is banned in residential areas.
-Requests for campus helicopter landings or filmings from the air are rarely granted.
+Requests for campus helicopter landings or filming from the air are rarely granted.

 No firearms or other weapons are allowed on campus.